-- Wearing a face mask is mandatory in certain situations (see below).
+- Wearing a face mask is mandatory (12 years and older) in certain situations (see below).

-Wearing a face mask is mandatory in busy places and in public buildings.
-It concerns concretely the following locations, some of which are specific to Ghent: :
+Wearing a face mask is mandatory in public buildings.
+It concerns the following locations (and for everyone from 12 years of age):

 - public transportation (including platforms and stations)

-If you do not wear a face mask in these locations and public spaces, you will be denied access and risk a sanction.
-There will be extra supervision on the wearing of face masks to ensure that our city remains safe for our citizens and visitors.
+If you do not wear a face mask in these locations and public spaces, you will be denied access.

-What do the measures imply for you as a visitor?
+What else do these measures imply for you as a visitor?

 Can I spend the night in Ghent?

-- Public transport: only use it for necessary journeys.
-Tickets are only for sale at the ticket machines or in the Lijnwinkel.
+- Public transport: you need to wear a face mask when using public transportation.
+Tickets are only for sale at the ticket machines or in the Lijnwinkel

-What recreational and tourist activities (sport, culture, folklore, etc.) are possible?
-Which locations are open?:
+Which recreational and tourist activities (sport, culture, folklore, etc.) are possible?
+Which locations are open?

 - Parks are accessible for outdoor activities (hiking, cycling, etc.).

-- Guided tours (max.
-10 people) in open air
+- Guided tours in open air and indoors